 The next one was a company called Keyhole, which already had a working product.
 Their satellite map Windows application was a revolutionizing product that offered satellite maps that could be zoomed in order to show detailed view, all while not waiting for the map to load.
 Sounds familiar, right?
 Keyhole developed EarthViewer, later funded by In-Q-Tel, a venture capital firm run by the CIA.
 The agency later used EarthViewer for planning missions in Iraq, for monitoring movements, planning routes, and looking for changes in topography, notifying of enemy movements.

 EarthViewer, Made by Keyhole

-The company managed to create a technology capable of stitching a huge number of satellite images together into a huge map of the world, making them scrollable and allowing users to zoom in, looking at detailed satellite view.
+The company managed to create a technology capable of stitching a huge number of satellite images together into a huge map of the world, making them scrollable and allowing users to zoom in; allowing them to look at detailed satellite view.
 The meeting where the Google acquisition happened was actually about deciding the future of Picasa.
-And then Sergey Brin showed people on the meeting a cool new software, and they went crazy.
-Everyone wanted for Sergey to find their house on the satellite map, and after a couple of minutes, the decision has been made, and a while later Google bought Keyhole, which would later work on the Satellite part of Google Maps, with their EarthViewer software ultimately becoming Google Earth.
+And then Sergey Brin showed people present at the meeting a cool new software.
+They went crazy after seeing the app.
+Everyone wanted for Sergey to find their house on the satellite map and after a couple of minutes the decision has been made.
+A while later Google bought Keyhole, which would later work on the Satellite part of Google Maps.
+Their EarthViewer software will ultimately become Google Earth.